-(A) Initiative #1 (1) Name of the initiative Crown Financial Institution (CFI) Climate Change Engagement with the NZX50 (2) Indicate how your organisation contributed to this collaborative initiative (A) We were a lead investor in one or more focus entities (e.g. investee companies) (3) Provide further detail on your participation in this collaborative initiative In the New Zealand, CFIs have a collaborative engagement on climate change with companies in the NZX50, with the objective of ensuring that local companies are addressing mandatory Climate Related Disclosure requirements, understand the need to develop a pathway for the transition to a low carbon economy and understand CFI expectations in respect of our commitment to having portfolios aligned with net zero by 2050.
-The Guardians of NZ Super (NZ Super Fund) have been leading the development of this engagement, which was launched in May 2023 and is ongoing.
-(B) Initiative #2 (1) Name of the initiative (2) Indicate how your organisation contributed to this collaborative initiative (3) Provide further detail on your participation in this collaborative initiative
+(A) Initiative #1

+(1) Name of the initiative Crown Financial Institution (CFI) Climate Change Engagement with the NZX50 (2) Indicate how your organisation contributed to this collaborative initiative (A) We were a lead investor in one or more focus entities (e.g. investee companies) (B) We acted as a collaborating investor in one or more focus entities (e.g. investee companies) (C) We publicly endorsed the initiative (D) We provided pro bono advice, research or training (E) We supported the coordination of the initiative (e.g. facilitating group meetings) or provided other administrative support (G) We were part of an advisory committee or similar (H) We contributed to the development of the initiative's materials and/or resources (e.g. co-authored a report) (3) Provide further detail on your participation in this collaborative initiative As outlined in the response to PGS40, in New Zealand, CFIs have a collaborative engagement on climate change with companies in the NZX50, with the objective of ensuring that local companies are addressing mandatory Climate Related Disclosure requirements, understand the need to develop a pathway for the transition to a low carbon economy and understand CFI expectations in respect of our commitment to having portfolios aligned with net zero by 2050.
+The Guardians has been leading the development of this engagement, which was launched in May 2023 and is ongoing.
+A part of this work, we have been collaborating with other CFIs on the engagement initiative, coordinated meetings and planning sessions, prepared materials for the working group and led working group meetings, led the development of company research and methods to share documents in a collaborative working space.
+To date we have led engagements with five companies and more engagements are in planning.